Nautilus Group Inc. Bowflex Body Nutrition Products Part Of Large Lineup

 The 616 series features advanced technology designed to give home workout enthusiasts access to the Nautilus Trainer app and more than 20 customizable workout programs.

-Projected for late 2015, the SelectTech 560 is the world’s first “smart” dumbbell designed to record and count reps and provide additional feedback to users.
+Projected for late 2015, the SelectTech 560, world’s first “smart” dumbbell designed to record and count reps and provide additional feedback to users.

 As a company known for holding kickball tournaments during lunch break and sponsoring a couple of Tough Mudder teams (a competition that features participants climbing electric fences, among other things) Nautilus would seem to be ready to accept challenges.